-Police investigating homicide at homeless camp near CPCC campus
+Man killed at homeless camp near CPCC campus identified

 Lt.
 Brad Koch, with the Charlotte-Mecklenburg Police Department, said detectives are investigating the homicide in a homeless camp in the area.

 Police were called out to the area at 3:00 p.m.
 Friday.
-When officers showed up at the camp they found a man with “apparent trauma.”
-He was declared on scene by MEDIC.
+When officers showed up at the camp they found a man - later identified as 60-year-old James Scott Anderson - with “apparent trauma.”
+Anderson was pronounced dead at the scene by MEDIC.

-The victim was found deceased on Morrow Street, off of Elizabeth Avenue and close to Midtown.
+Anderson was found deceased on Morrow Street, off of Elizabeth Avenue and close to Midtown.

-Homicide Detectives are currently canvassing the area to determine whether there are any witnesses to this incident.
+Homicide Detectives are currently canvassing the area to determine whether there are any witnesses to the incident.

 This is Charlotte’s 35th homicide of 2019.

-Anyone with information about this incident is asked to call 704-432-TIPS and speak directly to a Homicide Unit detective.
+Anyone with information about the case is asked to call 704-432-TIPS and speak directly to a Homicide Unit detective.

 Copyright 2019 WBTV.
 All rights reserved.